-"One mother will always ensure that her son attends groups at the proper times and likes to get a call when he is finished.
-She keeps a tight control on him as much as she can but when he is around the estate with his friends he is as bad as any of them"
+One mother will always ensure that her son attends groups at the proper times and likes to get a call when he is finished.
+She keeps a tight control on him as much as she can but when he is around the estate with his friends he is as bad as any of them" 6 52.-(1) Children's Act 2001 3.4 Socialisation Taken from Tolka River Rehabilitation Project 2007 figure 2 (opposite) graphically illustrates the vortex of learned behaviour which can allow for the socialisation of a an individual, family or community into living and coping with intimidation /harassment on a daily basis.

-3.4 Socialisation

-Figure 2 (opposite) Taken from Tolka River Rehabilitation Project 2007 graphically illustrates the vortex of learned behaviour which can allow for the socialisation of a community into living and coping with intimidation/harassment on a daily basis.
 Fortunately this illustration also indicates an opportunity for breaking the cycle of learned behaviour with direct accurate and timely intervention.
-Systems need to be put in place that allow for the identification, flagging and proactive targeting of young people in respect to key indicators of future involvement in substance use, anti-social behaviour and intimidation.
-For example key indicators may include evidence of parental neglect, low school attendance or becoming involved in lower order intimidation.